SwapnilNavale/html5-website/README.md

-# html5-website
+html5-website
-This repository contains html5 website and css code
+This repository html5 website and css code